-The Michigan Tech Alternative Energy Enterprise team is transforming the former University President's Residence on Woodland Drive into a net-zero sustainable demonstration home—and looking for student tenants to help with the project.
+The Michigan Tech Alternative Energy Enterprise team is transforming the former University President's Residence on Woodland Road into a net-zero sustainable demonstration home—and looking for student tenants to help with the project.

 The Alternative Energy Enterprise team hosts an open house from 4-6 p.m.
 Thursday, March 16.
 Prospective residents, and all interested in learning more about the project—or donating time or services—are welcome to drop by any time during those hours.
 Look for the students wearing AEE t-shirts; they'll be walking around fielding questions.
 If you don't have time to visit, you can check out project details on the Superior Ideas crowdfunding page.